Convergence Rates for Non-Log-Concave Sampling and Log-Partition Estimation: Algorithms

 Our investigation begins here: After inserting the definition of $\Doptsingle$, a simple calculation shows that due to the minus sign, the infimum over $\tilde P$ merges with the supremum over $P$, and the infimum over $\tilde Q$ turns into a supremum:

 \begin{restatable}{lemma}{lemLOPT} For a model of the form $g(x) = \varphi(x)^* H \varphi(x)$ as above, we have

 \end{restatable}

 This formulation allows us to show a lower bound on the achievable convergence rate.
 The basic idea is as follows: Since $Q$ is only known through finitely many moments $\Sigma_Q$, we can find a discrete distribution $\tilde Q$ with the same moments.
-We then choose $f$ such that it attains its maximum at one of the discrete points, and if $g$ approximates $f$ sufficiently well, we show that the discrete distribution places too much weight on the maximum.
+We then choose $f$ such that it attains its maximum at one of the discrete points.
+We conclude that whenever $g$ is a sufficiently good approximation to $f$, the variational method produces an estimate that is close to the maximum of $f$, and therefore not very close to the true log-partition value $L_f$.

 \begin{restatable}[Lower bound for OPT relaxation]{theorem}{thmLOPTLowerBound} Let $\varphi: \calX \to \bbC^N$ be continuous.
 Let